-Semester Two - Undertaken at University of Groningen
+Semester One - Undertaken at University of Groningen

-This element of the programme represents 70 credits/35ECTS of study and provides students with the opportunity to develop their knowledge and abilities in more advanced and specialist aspects of international business management.
+This element of the programme represents 70 Credits/35ECTS of study and provides students with the opportunity to develop their knowledge and abilities in more advanced and specialist aspects of international business management.
+There are four compulsory and core modules and a further three optional modules to a value of 30 credits/15ECTS from an elective list approved by the Degree Programme Director.